ocoanet/EventPipePlayground/README.md

 Allocator 1 is a dummy application which runs for a few seconds and allocates objects.

+## Allocator 2

+Allocator 2 is a copy of Allocator 1, but it uses a custom event source to add context to allocations.

 ## Detector 1

 - Use `dotnet-trace` to start the target applications.